 Now it's time to move on to the painting after a few more repairs....

 There was a lot of missing and loose veneer.
 Instead of stripping all the veneer I glued the loose pieces and didn’t worry about the missing pieces.
-The areas with chipped veneer will look great painted and distressed.
+The areas with the chipped veneer will look great painted and distressed.

 The top had no veneer at all and big gouges in the wood.
 The JTS filled the worst parts with wood filler.

-The cabinet was finally ready to paint.
+Now the cabinet was finally ready to paint.
 I used Off-White Beyond Paint on the shelves and interior walls.

 I didn’t notice the loose and gaping veneer pieces on the front of the doors until I was painting the inside of the cabinet.
 I used wood glue and clamps to take care of the worst areas.